MicrosoftDocs/cpp-docs/docs/dotnet/debug-class-cpp-cli.md

 The behavior for <xref:System.Diagnostics.Trace> is identical to the behavior for the Debug class, but is dependent on the symbol TRACE being defined.
 This means that you must `#ifdef` any Trace-related code to prevent debug behavior in a release build.

-## Example that always executes the output statements
+## Example that always executes output statements

 ### Description